How to Get Assisted Living Financial Assistance: Expert Guide for Families

 You must be a U.S. citizen or legal resident and typically must apply in your state of residence.

-Minnesota provides two main waivers for assisted living financial assistance: the Elderly Waiver and the Community Access for Disability Inclusion (CADI) Waiver.
+Minnesota offers two main waivers for assisted living financial assistance: the Elderly Waiver and the Community Access for Disability Inclusion (CADI) Waiver.

 The CADI Waiver serves individuals under 65 who need nursing-facility level care but prefer community settings.
 Qualifying applicants must: